tigerbeetle/tigerbeetle/docs/about/safety.md

-We are confident that `io_uring` is the safest (and most performant) way for TigerBeetle to handle async I/O. It is significantly easier for the kernel to implement this correctly than for us to include a userspace multithreaded threadpool (for example, as libuv does).
+We are confident that `io_uring` is the safest (and most performant) way for TigerBeetle to handle async I/O. It is significantly easier for the kernel to implement this correctly than for us to include a userspace multithreaded thread pool (for example, as libuv does).